schatzlab/appliedgenomics2024/assignments/assignment5/README.md

 For this assignment, you will create the environment as follows:

-`mamba create -n asn5 python=3.10 scikit-learn pytorch matplotlib pandas numpy jupyter kipoiseq logomaker`
+`mamba create -n asn5 python=3.10 scikit-learn pytorch matplotlib pandas numpy jupyter seaborn kipoiseq logomaker`

 Then activate the environment and install the following package using pip: